CasperFalk/CasperFalk/README.md

-Hi There this is my github profile.
+Hi there, this is my github profile.

 I am currently studying Cognitive Science at Aarhus University, therefore most of the programs on my github are projects made at the university or exams.